Stocks fall, dollar gains after Trump gets coronavirus

 Stocks on Wall Street mostly fell but regional indexes in Europe ended slightly higher after an initial sell-off on the Trump news.
 The FTSEurofirst 300 index .FTEU3 rose 0.22% to 1,405.35 and the STOXX Europe 600 .STOXX added 0.25% to 362.69.

-How long the risk-averse moves will last depends on the extent of the infection within the White House, said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.
+How long the risk-aversion will last depends on the extent of the infection within the White House, said Francois Savary, chief investment officer at Swiss wealth manager Prime Partners.

 “It will weigh on the market today and early next week but will not induce a long-lasting correction if the infection is contained to Trump,” he said.

-When it comes to stock market shocks, the assassination of President John F. Kennedy on Nov.
-22, 1963, caused the S&P 500 to plunge nearly 3% and Wall Street shut down the New York Stock Exchange 2 hours before its regular closing time.
+As for stock market shocks, the assassination of President John F. Kennedy on Nov.
+22, 1963, caused the S&P 500 to plunge nearly 3% and the New York Stock Exchange shut two hours before its regular closing time.
 But the losses were confined to a single day and the market recovered within two days.

 The Labor Department’s closely watched employment report on Friday was the last before the Nov.
 3 presidential election.